 Before serving at RMU, Howard was President of Hampden-Sydney College in Virginia.

 Howard won the Campbell Trophy, the nation’s highest academic award for a senior college football player.
-He also is a member of the Knight Commission on Intercollegiate Athletics and a former member of the College Football Playoff Selection Committee.
+He also is a former member of both the Knight Commission on Intercollegiate Athletics and the College Football Playoff Selection Committee.